zeek/zeek/doc/scripting/index.rst

 The export section redefines an enumerable constant that describes the type of notice we will generate with the logging framework.
-Bro allows for redefinable constants, which at first, might seem counter-intuitive.
+Bro allows for re-definable constants, which at first, might seem counter-intuitive.
 We'll get more in-depth with constants in a later chapter, for now, think of them as variables that can only be altered before Bro starts running.
 The notice type listed allows for the use